ClojureBridge/drawing/curriculum/create-something.md

 ### step 5-4 Update draw function to see maps in the vector

-Another challenge was the `draw` function update to see values in the maps which were in the vector.
+Another challenge was the `draw` function change to see values in the maps which were in the vector.
 Clara found a couple of ways to repeat something in Clojure.
 Among them, she chose `dotimes` and `nth` to repeatedly draw images; the